gmatiukhin/hacky-tree-sitter-lhaskell/README.md

 [tex parser] parsers too,
 as they are needed to parse different parts of the document.

-For some reason `nvim-treesitter` doesn't download the `injections.scm` and `highlights.scm` files, so you'll have to download them yourself and put them into `parsers` folder of your `nvim-treesitter` installation.
+You would have to add injections and highlights manually though.
-If using [lazy.nvim] it should be in `~/.local/share/nvim/lazy/nvim-treesitter/queries/lhaskell`
+Simply copy the contents of `queries` into `after/queries/lhaskell` in your `nvim` config folder.

 # How this works